woledzki/Phabric/README.markdown

 ```

-The set some column name transformations:
+Then set some column name transformations:

 ``` php